Unit pricing has changed

 When you or your employer make contributions into Super SA Select, the money (less any contributions tax) is used to purchase units, which are invested in assets to help your super grow.

-The unit prices are determined twice weekly in line with the performance of the investment option.
+The unit prices are generally determined each business day in line with the performance of the investment option.
 Your super balance can be calculated by multiplying the number of units you have by the current unit price for your investment option.

-You can find out how many units you have by checking your Investment Strategy in the secure access login area.
+You can find out how many units you have by checking your Investment Strategy in our online member portal.

 1Effective date: The date at which a new unit price becomes available for processing member transactions and updating member balances.
 The new unit price is effective up until the next 'effective date'.